 Food safety and temperature

-Heating food above 60°C will kill most micro-organisms.
+This ‘Danger Zone,’ is the pivotal range between 5°C and 60°C where micro-biological activity comes to the forefront.
+Think of it as a hotspot for potential culinary challenges, where microorganisms find favourable conditions.
+On the other hand, cooling things down to below 5°C is a strategic move, a methodical step to slow down microbial growth.
+Heating food above 60°C will kill most microorganisms.
 It will not, however, remove the toxins that may have been introduced.
-Cooling food to below 5°C will almost stop the growth of micro-organisms.
+Cooling food to below 5°C will almost stop the growth of microorganisms.

 What is defined as "potentially hazardous" food?

-Any food that may contain food poisoning bacteria are classed as “potentially hazardous”.
-They include meat, dairy products, seafood, processed fruits and vegetables (including salads), cooked rice and pasta, foods containing eggs, nuts and other protein rich foods, and items that contain these foods (e.g. sandwiches).
+Any food that may contain bacteria leading to food poisoning is classified as ‘potentially hazardous.’
+This category encompasses a range of items, including meat, dairy products, seafood, processed fruits and vegetables (including salads), cooked rice and pasta, foods containing eggs, nuts, and other protein-rich foods, and items that incorporate these ingredients (e.g., sandwiches).

 Time, Temperature, Food & You

 Food faces the danger zone, but the key is to minimize exposure time.
 This affects different stages.

 When receiving hot, cold, or frozen items, ensure they meet the required temperature.
 If outside the range, rejecting the shipment is advised as it’s unclear how long it’s been exposed to incorrect temperatures.
 Exceptions may apply if the food has travelled a short distance and was appropriately stored by the sender (seek additional advice).

 Proper food handling, maintaining clean surfaces, personal hygiene, and a sanitised environment are fundamental to food safety.
 Consider the duration of food exposure to room temperature.
 A helpful practice is to remove small quantities of food from the fridge at a time and promptly return them.